purton-tech/rust-on-nails/rust-on-nails.com/content/docs/data-layer/database-access.md

 ## Creating a SQL definition

-In a folder called `queries` a file called `fortunes.sql` and add the following content.
+In a folder called `app/queries` a file called `fortunes.sql` and add the following content.

 ```sql
 --! fortunes() { id, message } *